Snehith524/Google-Data-Analytics-Professional-Certificate-/Case Study 1 - : How does a bike-share navigate speedy success.md

 Analyze, Share, and Act.
 Along the way, the Case Study Roadmap tables — including guiding questions and key tasks — will help you stay on the right path.

+# Scenario
+You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes dierently.
+From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
+But rst, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.